 There has been no national mourning, no funeral, no burial.
 No recompense.
 None of this has been possible because there has been no formal acknowledgement of either the genocide or the theft of Aboriginal land.

 Genocide.
 Say it out loud and most Australians will run a mile.

 Most people don't want to hear about the policy of shooting Aboriginal people on sight; the massacres in the 1800s and, in northern Australia, the 1900s; the thousands exterminated during our great-grandfathers' generation.
 Most people in Australia don't want to talk about who did the killing, who stole the land from Aboriginal families, who now owns that stolen land, and who is now left without any land.

 Historians - Peter Gardner, Timothy Bottoms, Henry Reynolds - have been writing books about the hard stuff for years.
 Some Aboriginal people have published accounts about what happened.
 In 2002, people started calling for the federal seat of McMillan in Gippsland to be changed to a more appropriate name than that of Angus McMillan, the squatter who was apparently involved in several massacres and who later became known as the 'butcher of Gippsland'.
 The electorate is still called McMillan.

 All of us who live in Australia, regardless of our heritage or skin colour or how long our families have lived here, have a right and responsibility to know about Australia's history.
 We need to understand what happened and why.
 We need to acknowledge what happened, shameful and sad as much of it is for both Aboriginal and non-Aboriginal people.
 If we don't talk about it now, it will come back and bite us in the bum later on.

 Stay posted for future views and reviews on this Blog.

 If you are registered with Disqus please comment below.
-If you are not, please go to my FB (link at top of this page) to comment about this article.
+If you are not, please comment via Facebook.